jhpyle/docassemble/_docs/objects.md

 The `DAList` uses the following attributes:

-* `gathering`: a boolean value, initialized to `False`.
-Set this to `True` when the interview is in the process of asking questions to define all the elements of the list.
+* `object_type`: a class of type [`DAObject`] or subclass thereof, or `None`.
+Initially, this is set to `None`.
+If set to an object type, such as `DAObject` or `Individual`, then new items will be created as objects of this type.
 * `gathered`: a boolean value, initially undefined.
-Set this to `True` when then all of the elements of the list are defined.
+It is set to `True` when then all of the elements of the list are defined.
 * `elements`: a [Python list] containing the elements of the list.

-By checking the value of the `gathered` attribute, you can trigger asking the necessary questions to define all of the elements of the list.
-The methods of `DAList` behave differently depending on whether or not the interview is in the process of gathering the elements of the list.
+* `are_there_any`: a boolean value, initially undefined, indicating whether any values should be gathered.
+The expectation is that the interview will define a [question] or [code block] that defines this attribute.
+* `is_there_another`: a boolean value, initially undefined, indicating whether there are any additional values that should be gathered.

+For more information about using [`DAList`] objects, see the section on [groups].

 ## <a name="DADict"></a><a name="DADict.initializeObject"></a>DADict

-A `DADict` acts like a [Python dictionary] except that dictionary elements can be defined through **docassemble** questions.
-To add an element that is a new **docassemble** object, you need to call the `initializeObject()` method.
+A `DADict` acts like a [Python dictionary] except that dictionary keys and values can be defined through **docassemble** questions.
+To add a value that is a new **docassemble** object, you need to call the `initializeObject()` method.

 For example:

 {% include side-by-side.html demo="dadict" %}

-Internally, the `DADict` uses the following attributes:
+`DADict`s uses the same attributes that [`DAList`] uses, and also
+uses:

-* `elements`: a [Python dictionary] containing the items of the dictionary.
+* `new_item_name`: a text value, initially undefined, indicating the key of a new item being gathered into the dictionary.
+* `new_item_value`: a value, initially undefined, indicating the value of a new item being gathered into the dictionary.
+This is only used when the `.object_type` of the [`DADict`] is not set.

-However, your code can treat a `DADict` object just like a [Python dictionary].
+Your code can treat a `DADict` object just like a [Python dictionary].

 {% highlight yaml %}
 ---